Summer Safety for People with Seizures

 Yard Safety

 • Use lawn mowers and other power garden tools with caution.
 A lawn mower, grass, or hedge trimmer that switches off automatically when the handle is released may help reduce injury if you have a seizure.
-If your seizures are not well controlled, talk to your health care team about safety limits and precautions for outdoor garden tools.
+If your seizures are not well controlled, talk to your healthcare team about safety limits and precautions for outdoor garden tools.

 • If you or a loved one has seizures that cause them to fall, avoid rough concrete or gravel surfaces.
 Consider grass, bark mulch, or wooden decking as safer options to reduce the risk of injury from a fall.